How to Make Gardening With Kids Fun and Easy

 Choosing seeds and plants is part of the fun.

-Lettuce and beans were grown from seeds.
-Bean seeds are a nice size for small fingers to handle - making them easy to plant - and they sprout within a few days.
+Lettuce and beans can be grown from seeds.
+Bean seeds are a nice size for small fingers to handle, making them easy to plant, and they sprout within a few days.

-Lettuce seeds were planted in a long, shallow, plastic container.
-They can be planted two weeks apart, one row down each side of the container, so different stages of growth can be observed.
+• We planted our lettuce seeds in a long, shallow, plastic container.
+Seeds can be planted two weeks apart, one row down each side of the container, so different stages of growth can be observed.

 Kids planting activity with yellow beans